Akanoa/Router/readme.md

   - The path pattern of the route
   - The function to call in case of match

-For example to create a route matching GET /test, you can proceed like this:
+For example to create a route matching **GET /test**, you can proceed like this:

     $router->get('/test', function() {
         return 'success';